 3) The reactor fabrication is dominated by proper alloy mixes and automated: fuel rod and fuel tube production, quality control, and testing issues.
 Each FNR has:

 609,280 + 329,152 = 938,432

 gas tight fuel tube end plug welds.
 This welding must be highly automated.
 The economics of FNRs is entirely dependent on this manufacturing automation.

-4) Each intermediate sodium loop is independent and operates at a high pressure.
-This pressure is controlled by injection of argon into each intermediate loop's expansion tank.
+4) Each secondary sodium loop is independent and operates at a high pressure.
+This pressure is controlled by injection of argon into each secondary loop's expansion tank.

 5) FNRs provide the only route to sustainable displacement of fossil fuels.

 6) A major near term Ontario political consideration is future FNR siting and related transmission planning.